HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/hcl_dx_extensions/index.md

 Alternatively, you can perform an offline installation by following below steps:

-1. Download the extension via Download Extension link under Resources section.
+1. Download the extension by going to the VSCode marketplace and click the "Download Extension" link under "Resources".
 2. Install and open Visual Studio Code.
 3. Press **Ctrl+Shift+X** (for Windows) or **Cmd+Shift+X** (for MacOS) to open the Extensions pane.
 4. On the top right of the Extensions pane, click **More Actions… > Install from VSIX…**.